lucabol/University/Src/SimplifiedJSPortal/Readme.md

 + Follow the prompts and create a new application
 + Once the app is created, grant delegated permissions to Windows Azure Active Directory (Microsoft.Azure.ActiveDirectory) and Windows Azure Service Management API in the Required permissions Settings blade
 + Generate a valid key and copy it.
-+ Register your App URL and http://localhost:3000 in the Reply URL's section
++ Register your App URL as the Reply URL's section
++ Edit manifest and set "oauth2AllowImplicitFlow": true

 ## Placeholder replacement
 Mandatory fields: